anshuprojectbill986295/collegemate/README.md

 ## 📌 Project Note

 College Mate was built primarily as a practical solution to an academic communication problem within my batch.
 The current version is intentionally focused on the needs of the pilot group rather than being positioned as a universal college-management platform.
+Further expansion beyond the current pilot i.e. to college level covering all students of my college depends on future statistics or numbers.